NativeScript/docs-v7/ApiReference/platform/device.md

 ##### Static Properties
  - **model** - _String_.
   Gets the model of the device.
-For example: "Nexus 5" or "iPhone.
+For example: "Nexus 5" or "iPhone".
  - **os** - _String_.
   Gets the model of the device.
 For example: "Android" or "iOS".